Biennale College Cinema – Tenth Edition

 C. Selection and notification of the results

-Afterwards, during the 77th Venice International Film Festival, Biennale College Cinema will announce the three teams selected to continue the training and invited to attend the workshop in October, along with nine teams selected through the International Call launched in May.
+During the 78th Venice International Film Festival, Biennale College Cinema will announce the three teams selected to continue the training and to attend the workshop in October, along with nine teams selected through the International Call launched in May.

 D. Rules of participation

-Following the announcement, the 8 teams selected will sign a specific application form with La Biennale di Venezia, which will detail the conditions of their participation.
+Following the announcement, the 8 teams selected will sign an agreement with La Biennale di Venezia, which will detail the conditions of their participation.

 All the activities will be held in English.